Aqueum/djangoTut-old/README.md

 # To launch
-- in terminal navigate to the folder with your vm
+- in terminal `djangoTut` or navigate to the folder with your vm
 - `vagrant up`
 - `vagrant ssh`
 - `cd /vagrant/mysite`